Skip to main content Skip to footer

 • devote a minimum of 25% of their law practice to child welfare cases.

-The Children’s Commission will contact each applicant’s primary judge to inquire about the applicant’s suitability for the TST Contested Hearings Pilot prior to inviting individuals to participate in the program.
+The Children’s Commission will contact each applicant’s primary judge to inquire about the applicant’s suitability for the TST course offering before inviting individuals to participate in the program.

-For more information about the TST Contested Hearings Pilot, please review the information below.
+For more information about the TST Contested Hearings Course, please review the information below.

 To receive notice about future Trial Skills Training offerings and other training opportunities, please sign up to receive Resource Letters from the Children’s Commission.